Love is relieving your pet's pain with the latest breakthrough in technology

 Photobiomodulation is the scientific term for K Laser's effect on the tissue.
 Deep-penetrating photons from the laser influence cell chemistry in a variety of beneficial ways.
 In addition, the infrared wavelengths create a warm sensation in your pet's body at the precise location requiring treatment.
 Treatment time, power, and laser pulse frequency are based on your pet's condition and body size.

 After surgery, patients receiving laser therapy have less pain.
 Their recovery is faster, with fewer complications.

-Pet owners often prefer a progressive, noninvasive therapy to a drug regimen for the treatment of chronic pain.
+Pet owners often prefer a progressive, non-invasive therapy to a drug regimen to treat chronic pain.
 K Laser therapy provides that solution.